pruizlezcano/legato/.github/ISSUE_TEMPLATE/1-Bug_report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

-- Node version :
-- electron-react-boilerplate version or branch :
-- Operating System and version :
+- Operating System and version:
-- Link to your project :
+- Ableton version:

 <!---
-❗️❗️ Also, please consider donating (https://opencollective.com/electron-react-boilerplate-594) ❗️❗️
+❗️❗️ Also, please consider donating ❗️❗️

 Donations will ensure the following: